-As described in Notes 1 and 7 to the consolidated financial statements, the Companyhas recognized goodwill of \$18.6 million as of December 31, 2021.
-The Company evaluates goodwill for impairment either through a qualitative or quantitative approach at least annually, or more frequently if an event occurs or circumstances change that indicate the carrying value of a reporting unit may not be recoverable.
-The Company performed a quantitative assessment for its annual impairment test as of October 1, 2021.
+As described in Notes 1 and 7 to the consolidated financial statements, the Company has recognized goodwill impairment of \$18.6 million for the year ended December 31, 2022.
+The Company evaluates goodwill for impairment annually, or more frequently if an event occurs or circumstances change that indicate the fair value of a reporting unit is below its carrying value.
+The Company performed multiple quantitative assessments for potential impairment during fiscal 2022.
 Under the quantitative approach, the Company made various estimates and assumptions to determine the estimated fair value of the reporting unit using a combination of a discounted cash flow model (income approach) and earnings multiples for guideline public companies (market approach).

 We identified management's judgments used in the income approach in estimating the fair value of the reporting units with goodwill balances as a critical audit matter.
 Significant judgments are required by management to develop assumptions used in the discounted cash flow analysis.
-In particular, the fair value estimate was sensitive to changes in significant assumptions, such as revenue growth rates, EBITDA margin, and the weighted average cost of capital (WACC).
+In particular, the fair value estimate was sensitive to changes in revenue growth rates and the weighted average cost of capital (WACC) or discount rate.
 Auditing these assumptions involved especially challenging auditor judgment due to the nature and extent of audit effort required in performing procedures and evaluating audit evidence obtained and involved the use of professionals with specialized skill and knowledge to assist in performing these procedures.